A positive role model serves as an example–inspiring children to live meaningful lives.

 Role models live their values in the world.
 Children admire people who act in ways that support their beliefs.
 It helps them understand how their own values are part of who they are and how they might seek fulfilling roles as adults.
 For example, students spoke of many people who supported causes from education to poverty to the environment.
 Role models helped these students understand the underlying values that motivated people to become advocates for social change and innovation.

-Role models are other-focused as opposed to self-focused.
-They are usually active in their communities, freely giving of their time and talents to benefit people.
+A role model is other-focused as opposed to self-focused.
+Role models are usually active in their communities, freely giving of their time and talents to benefit people.
 Students admired people who served on local boards, reached out to neighbors in need, voted, and were active members of community organizations.

 Related to the idea that role models show a commitment to their communities, students also admired people for their selflessness and acceptance of others who were different from them.
 One student spoke of her father, saying “He never saw social barriers.
 He saw people’s needs and acted on them, no matter what their background or circumstances.
 He was never afraid to get his hands dirty.
 His lifestyle was a type of service.
 My father taught me to serve.”